bwbw89/WT-Localization/README.md

 2. Go into War Thunder and change your language from English to Russian, which should regenerate a new "lang" folder.
 3. Copy the **NEW** units.csv file into the newly generated "lang" folder.
 4. Change language back to English.
+## Auto Parser
+The purpose of the auto parser file is to automatically do most of the localization process, thus making new localization updates easier.
+This file should be ignored for the most part, as the only file necessary to update your localization is the units.csv file.
+To use auto_parser.py, the user needs to create an input.txt and output.txt in the auto_parser folder.
+Then, the user should copy and paste the new units from the default Gaijin units.csv into the input.txt.
+Then, the auto_parser.py file should be run, creating a parsed and localized version in output.txt, which can be copy and pasted into your local (localized) units.csv file where custom changes may be made if necessary.